lvecsey/chesstime_stor/README.md

 for the response will be displayed.

 Before any of the above tcpclient commands will connect, you need to establish a server.
-For production use Specify the path to the index files, such as /mnt/disk0_timestamps
+For production use, specify the path to the index files such as /mnt/disk0_timestamps

 <code>
   tcpserver -vRHl0 192.168.1.75 4250 ./chesstime_stor /tmp
 </code>

-This will run the server instance and access files such as timestamps_index0.dat, timestamps_index1.dat, etc.
+This will run the server instance for read/write to files such as timestamps_index0.dat, timestamps_index1.dat, etc.